-Congratulations to the City of Pine River who received honorable mention recognition for the 2022 APWA-MN Environmental Stewardship Award.
+Congratulations to the City of Pine River’s Norway Dam Removal and Rock Rapids Installation project, that received honorable mention recognition for the 2022 APWA-MN Environmental Stewardship Award.
 This award recognizes a project that demonstrates a commitment to environmental conservation or protection.
 The City of Pine River was presented the award on Friday, November 18 at the APWA-MN Fall Conference.

 The Pine River dam, built in 1910, created a reservoir within Pine River including the 500-acre Norway Lake.
 Trunk Highway 84, which was built on the dam embankment, included a concrete bridge to span the spillways of the dam.
 The dam was classified as high-hazard and was also a significant fish barrier.
 The primary goal of the Pine River project was to remove the high hazard dam and replace it with rock rapids to improve public safety, reduce flood risk, and reestablish aquatic organism connectivity.